 Holland America Line

 All of my cruises with Holland America have been perfectly peaceful and offered relaxing spaces in all kinds of areas on the ship.
-Both the smaller R-class ships and the sleek Vista-class ships have a unique charm and at 61,000 and 82,000 gross tons respectively, they are a great size for most cruisers.
+Both the smaller R-class ships and the sleek Vista-class ships have a unique charm, and their more moderate size still appeals to cruisers who want a calmer onboard feel.
+The newer Pinnacle-class ships also bring a polished atmosphere, along with great spa spaces and plenty of spots to unwind.

 Read more: 6 things to love about Holland America’s new cruise ships